CDCgov/prime-reportstream/prime-router/docs/getting-started/Using-an-apple-silicon-mac.md

 ### Step 4 - Run support services

-ReportStream depends on set of services to be up before running main Azure service.
-These services include the following and are run automatically when starting ReportStream Dockerless:
+ReportStream depends on set of services to be up before running the main Azure service.
+The `cleanslate.sh` script starts a Postgres database but skips starting a few more that are otherwise started by default when `cleanslate.sh` start is run on a non-Apple processor:

 * Azurite - a simulator of Azure storage
 * Vault - a secret store